z88dk/z88dk/libsrc/_DEVELOPMENT/compress/zx7/readme.txt

 computers with limited memory, even if it took a lot of memory to compress it originally.
-It also means decompressing within asymptotically optimal space and time O(n) only, although in this case it means storage space O(n) for input and output files, and constant small memory space O(1) for processing.
+It also means decompressing within asymptotically optimal space and time O(n) only, although in this case it means storage space O(n) for input and output files, and much smaller memory space O(w) for processing, where w is the sliding compress window size (about 2Kb only in ZX7, regardless of file size).

 As a matter of fact, it would be trivial to modify the ZX7 compressor to operate with limited memory too.
-Theoretically, the ZX7 algorithm only requires optimal memory space O(1), optimal storage space O(n), and optimal processing time O(n) for both compressing and decompression n bytes of data.
+Theoretically, the ZX7 algorithm only requires optimal memory space O(w), optimal storage space O(n), and optimal processing time O(n) for both compressing and decompression n bytes of data.
 However, such compressor implementation would have to write and read intermediate files twice.
 Since current ZX7 data format is focused on Z80 machines using small data blocks